Ryan Hart: 2010 – present

-Hart continues to compete within fighting game events but to a lesser extend as he continues to grow his career within other areas, he still enters events for Street Fighter V and Tekken 7 with his best results of 7th (Tekken 7) and 9th (Street Fighter V) at Brussels Challenge Major 2018, Headstomper 2018 and Fight Club NRW 2018.
+Hart continues to compete within fighting game events but to a lesser extent as he continues to grow his career within other areas, he still enters events for Street Fighter V and Tekken 7 with his best results of 7th (Tekken 7) and 9th (Street Fighter V) at Brussels Challenge Major 2018, Headstomper 2018 and Fight Club NRW 2018.

 Team manager

 Hart has managed Western Wolves as a team leader during the team's run.
 Western Wolves closed its doors on 20 December making Hart and all team members free agents.

 Caster

 Hart has been a caster for multiple different events including Pokkén's Nationals, Black Label ESports Masters, World Cyber Games, Capcom Pro Tour, GamesCom Dragonball Fighter Z Tournament, and the Tekken World Tour.